AI-Business-Tools/.github/profile/README.md

 # AI-Business-Tools

-Claude Code for business and education: skills for slides, documents, analysis, and writing, plus a getting-started guide.
+Practical AI resources for business professionals and educators.

 ## About